AnuEli/TidyData/README.md

 The following marks were removed from the labels: ‘(‘, ‘)’, ‘-‘  to help future processing.

 The data was grouped by subject and activity and average/mean was calculated for each group by aggregate() function.
-Results were stored to the data frame “Second_tidy_set”.
-Finally the measurements were rounded to 3 decimals and the resulting table was written to the file “Second_tidy_set.txt”.
+Results were stored to the data frame “second_tidy_set”.
+Finally the measurements were rounded to 3 decimals and the resulting table was written to the file “secondTidyDataSet.txt”.